New Orleans Saints: Super Bowl XLIV champions (2009)

 The Saints began their season with a loss against the Green Bay Packers, but the team rebounded for the next four weeks to bring their record to 4–1.
 A loss to the Tampa Bay Buccaneers brought the record to 4–2, but the team bounced back with a 62–7 blowout win against the struggling Indianapolis Colts.
 A surprise loss to the St. Louis Rams resulted in the record dropping to 5–3.
 In the next seven weeks the Saints beat talented teams such as the eventual Super Bowl XLVI champion New York Giants, Detroit Lions, and Atlanta Falcons, bringing their season record to 12–3.
 To cap off the season, quarterback Drew Brees broke the single-season passing record held for over 25 years, on the way to a Saints division-winning game.
 The Saints won the NFC South title on December 26 and ended the 2011 season as the third seed in the NFC.
 They finished with a 13–3 record, beating Carolina 45–17 and also giving running back Darren Sproles the record for most all-purpose yards in a single season.
 The team broke numerous records that year including most yards in a season, completion percentage, yards passing, completions and more.
-The New Orleans Saints beat the Detroit Lions in the 2011 NFC wild-card playoff game 45–28.
+The New Orleans Saints beat the Detroit Lions in the 2011 NFC wildcard playoff game 45–28.
 New Orleans also tied the NFL's postseason mark for team first downs in a game (34), and broke the record for total yards with 626, eclipsing the yardage record set 49 years ago.
 The Saints lost in the Divisional round in the playoffs against the San Francisco 49ers in Candlestick Park that featured the Saints losing two leads in the last four minutes of regulation.